LecJackS/jumpcutter/README.md

 ---

-### Main diffs to Carykh project:
+### Main diffs from Carykh's project:

 * Process a list of video files, not only one per call (using the bash script from before)-

-* Sub diivide original video into smaller chunks to process individually, and then merge.
-This way, we prevent the TEMP folder to be HUGE.
+* Sub divide original video into smaller chunks to process individually, and then merge.
+This way, we prevent the TEMP folder from being HUGE.

   *  eg: If the video is 1GB, you can expect a TEMP folder of ~30GB, so if first dividing the original video into 10 chunks of 100MB, the TEMP folder will be around ~3GB

   *  `--chunk_duration 15` will set each chunk to be approximately 15 minutes each (the separation process is not exact, but it's really fast).
+Default value: 1 min

 * `frame_rate` is now a required parameter as "auto discover frame rate" does not work

-* Added `silent_threshold_abs` parameter as silent threshold with absolute value (not percent of max volume).
+* Added `silent_threshold_abs` parameter as a silent threshold with absolute value (not percent of max volume).
 Good for videos recorded in similar conditions.

 * [Added noise reduction](https://github.com/LecJackS/jumpcutter/commit/ff075e83085885b53a513c8d454f0d4c769547c5#diff-c7086a2be3661ab78f759ef1da70ed6394a89ec8883b54b704c5f72218b835e8R102
 ) to the end video file.